junqing-zhang/junqing-zhang.github.io/_posts/2020-02-01-blog-post-journals-conferences.md

 * Network and Distributed System Security Symposium (NDSS)

 # Note
 * Most of the journals and conferences undergo single blind review process, i.e., the authors' information is available to the reviewers.
-Some journals, e.g., IEEE TMC, let the authors to choose single blind or double blind.
+Some journals, e.g., IEEE TMC, let the authors choose single blind or double blind.
 Some conferences, e.g., MobiCom, INFOCOM, use double blind review.
 * Most IEEE conferences, IEEE GLOBECOM, ICC, etc., limit the submissions to six pages.